muratk3n/thirdwave/en/tweets/2019/week50.md

 ---

 Barney Frank too...?
-Ths Frank of Dodd-Frank?
+The Frank of Dodd-Frank?
 Sad.

 G. Stephanaopopololopopous got his start under Gephart.
 GS says that later in his career "leftists" like him felt stabbed in the back when